 An experienced technician can explain all of your options clearly.
-Ask questions if you have them, because it is important that you understand the severity of the situation to assist you in making your decision.
+Ask questions if you have them because you must understand the severity of the situation to assist you in making your decision.

 Most importantly, you should hire someone who specializes in gas leak detection and repair.
-You want someone who has the knowledge to locate the leak, find out if more than one leak exists, and complete the repairs properly.
+You want someone who knows to locate the leak, find out if more than one leak exists, and complete the repairs properly.

 Gas Leak Repair

 Fortunately, you won’t need to worry about figuring out which permits, tests, and inspections are needed for your repair.
-In fact, once you make your phone call, your local technician can handle all of the rest.
+Once you make your phone call, your local technician can handle all of the rest.
 You simply need to give the okay for all of the necessary repairs to remedy the gas leak.